-VRX is committed to understanding the indigenous heritage values and significance of the land on which it operates.
+VRX is dedicated to understanding and respecting the Aboriginal heritage values of the lands on which it operates.
 To date, VRX has undertaken several comprehensive archaeological and ethnographic heritage surveys at its operations in accordance with requirements set out in Western Australia's Environmental Protection Act 1986 and Aboriginal Heritage Act 1972.
-This helps the Company ensure that its operations have as minimal impact and disruption as possible.
+This approach minimises impact and disruption to the heritage values of the land during operations.